janerikhy/geoDjango/README.md

 Timestamp and location of an observation is extracted from the image by use of python libraries Pillow and GPSPhoto.

 Observations and areas of interest are rendered on a map using Mapbox GL JS.

+In addition, a machine learning model for image classification was created using Tensorflow to differentiate between blue mussels and pacific oysters.